 A safer way is to use a try...finally block.

-This way, we are guaranteed that the file is properly closed even if an exception is raised, causing program flow to stop.
+This way, we are guaranteeing that the file is properly closed even if an exception is raised that causes program flow to stop.

-The best way to do this is using the
+The best way to close a file is by using the

 We don't need to explicitly call the